cnsoto/JavaScript-Notes/THIS keyword.md

   console.log(this.competition)// "America Soccer Cup"
 ```
 ----
-In the above example even do the "strict mode" is "ON", we get a reference to _THIS_ in the "global scope".

 [return to :pushpin:](https://github.com/cnsoto/JavaScript-Notes/blob/290822020/THIS%20keyword.md#now-that-we-know-the-this-object-it-is-important-to-understand-how-it-is-bind-to-the-scope-pushpin)
 # 3. _THIS_ new binding
 The **NEW** keyword is use together with **construction functions** (a function use to create object) assigning it to a variable to create objects.
 In which _THIS_ value is